koyuul/Arducam-CircuitPython/README.md

 - Capturing anything higher than 480p is EXTREMELY slow. should be fixable
 - Still lacks a couple of features that Arducam's drivers do, Core Electronic's port doesn't yet have them implemented either.
 - Honestly code is kind of a mess (my fault). a good starting point though!
+- camera.py code for burst images haven't been looked at.
+Will need to be changed if you want to use it.

 ### future task list
 - [ ] decrease save time (by batching)